pubnub/chat-engine/README.md

 * [Me](https://www.pubnub.com/docs/chat-engine/me) - It's you dummy.
 The user that represents the current application.
 * [Users and State](https://www.pubnub.com/docs/chat-engine/users-and-state) - Explains how to interact with other users using ChatEngine and get additional information about them.
 * [Chats](https://www.pubnub.com/docs/chat-engine/chats) - ChatEngine's bread and butter.
-These are isolated rooms that users can talk to each other in.
+These are isolated rooms that users can talk to each other.
 * [Events](https://www.pubnub.com/docs/chat-engine/events) - Events are things that happen in a chat.
 Like ```message``` or ```image_upload``` for example.
 * [Event Payload](https://www.pubnub.com/docs/chat-engine/event-payload) - The data that comes with an event.
 Includes things like who sent the event and what chat it was sent to.
-* [Namespaces](https://www.pubnub.com/docs/chat-engine/namespaces) - ChatEngine has a lot of events, so we use name spacing to isolate them.
+* [Namespaces](https://www.pubnub.com/docs/chat-engine/namespaces) - ChatEngine has a lot of events, so we use namespacing to isolate them.
 * [Wildcards](https://www.pubnub.com/docs/chat-engine/wildcards) - Get all the events of a single namespace, like $.online.* to get all types of online events.
 * [Search](https://www.pubnub.com/docs/chat-engine/search) - Retrieve old events that happened in the past.
 Usually done when your application boots up to show what happened before.
 * [Global Chat](https://www.pubnub.com/docs/chat-engine/global-chat) - The chat that all users connect to.
-It's used for state management and application wide events.
+It's used for state management and application-wide events.
 * [Online List](https://www.pubnub.com/docs/chat-engine/online-list) - Get all the users online in the chat room.
 * [Authentication](https://www.pubnub.com/docs/chat-engine/authentication) - How to use auth keys to identify your users and protect access to channels.
 * [Privacy](https://www.pubnub.com/docs/chat-engine/privacy) - Every user has a special feed chat that only they can publish to, and a direct chat that nobody else can read from.
 Outlines other ways of handling permissions as well.